JMViJi/RoboticsND-Where-Am-I/README.md

 # RoboticsND-Where-Am-I
+Third project of the Robotics Software Engineer Nanodegree.

 ## Introduction
-Thrid project in wich the objective is to implement Monte Carlo Localization (MCL) algorithm to estimate the robot position.
+Thrid project in wich the objective is to implement the Adaptative Monte Carlo Localization (AMCL) algorithm to estimate the robot position.

 ### Working area
 For this project my_world is the same as the previous one used in RoboticsND-Go-Chase-It project.